SeeuSim/DogeTTM-FrontEnd/README.md

 3) When I click on the collection name hyperlink, I should navigate to a page displaying the token metadata.
 4) The token metadata page should have a graph showing the price data.
 5) When I click on the Logo at the top left, I should navigate back to the main page.
-Other features, such as changing the price data time range via dropdown, search, sentiment analysis and price prediction, have yet to be implemented and as such are unable to be tested.
-Looking forward, a Continuous Integration (CI) workflow will be implemented to automatically test the code for each push to GitHub.
-This speeds up testing procedures.

 ## To Run
 1) Setup a directory `directory_name` on your local machine.
 In your terminal, change directory to `directory_name` as specified earlier, and `git clone` this package there.